What are the most important things to know about efavirenz?

 Take efavirenz according to your health care provider’s instructions.

 Take efavirenz on an empty stomach, preferably at bedtime.
+Taking efavirenz at bedtime might help to make some of the side effects less bothersome.
 Do not break efavirenz tablets.
 Swallow efavirenz tablets and capsules whole with liquid.
-Do not take efavirenz with food.

 Tell your health care provider if you or your child have trouble swallowing tablets or capsules.
-Your health care provider may recommend that you open the efavirenz capsule and mix the contents with food or infant formula.
-(Ask your health care provider or see the efavirenz drug label for complete instructions on the capsule sprinkle method.)
+Your health care provider may recommend that you open the efavirenz capsule and mix the contents with a small amount of food or infant formula.
+(See the "Instructions for Use" that come with efavirenz capsules for complete instructions on the capsule sprinkle method.)
 Adults and children who take efavirenz using the capsule sprinkle method should not eat for 2 hours after taking aof efavirenz.

 Always take efavirenz in combination with other HIV medicines.

-If you take too much efavirenz, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much efavirenz, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take efavirenz, see the FDA drug label.